wwwtyro/nw-ovrsdk-helloworld/README.md

 ## Node-webkit + THREE.js + node-ovrsdk Tutoral

+#### Notes
+* This will only work on Windows until we get the cross-platform SDK and I port to Linux/OSX.
-* _Note: I'm using MinGW/msys here so that it's easier to make this tutorial cross-platform.
-You'll need to apply your preferred tools appropriately._
+* I'm using MinGW/msys here so that it's easier to make this tutorial cross-platform.
+You'll need to apply your preferred tools appropriately.

 #### Prerequisites